-Natural food colors are a big deal for all kinds of reasons.
+Natural food color is a big deal for all kinds of reasons.
 A lot of you have challenges with artificial food dyes, some of you just want to avoid chemical additives, and some of you just like to try cool food stuff because you want to.
-Either way, I’ve decided to post what I know about Natural Food Dyes for y’all, so you can make hot pink cookies the way nature intended.
+Either way, I've decided to post what I know about Natural Food Dyes for y'all, so you can make hot pink cookies the way nature intended.

 Several companies sell natural food dyes, my favorite brand is India Tree, both for color quality & stability.
 I've found a few other sources online too, so Google around.
 While we're on the topic, LorAnn is the best source I've found for Natural Flavors beyond vanilla.
 Wanna make your own Extracts?
 Here's how.
 If you buy natural food dyes, store them in the fridge after opening.